tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

     with a MATLAB (Version 6.0 or later) interface.

     For best performance, UMFPACK requires an optimized BLAS library.
 It can also be compiled without any BLAS at all.
-UMFPACK requires AMD Version 1.0 or Version 1.1
+UMFPACK requires AMD Version 2.0.

 Authors: